darrenkidd/parse-dashboard-on-heroku/README.md

 ### Pro-Tips / Gotchas

+#### Secure Authentication

+Dashboard logins must be done via a secure connection; however, because Heroku proxies traffic to the dashboard, it cannot detect if `https` is being used.
+Therefore, the dashboard is started with the `--trustProxy=1` option.

 #### Server URLs

 Make sure that your `serverURL` values have the mount path on the end i.e. `/api` (see template).